aonghus/UCDThesis/README.md

 As far as I can tell, UCD do not provide a latex template and it is up to you to ensure that your thesis conforms to the guidelines before submitting it.
 This template is based on the well-known [ClassicThesis](https://ctan.org/pkg/classicthesis?lang=en) template, with some additions to conform to the UCD requirements.
 You are welcome to use it, and to customise it for your own needs.

-The UCD guidelines for how the PhD thesis should be prepared are concise and not overly restrictive:
+The UCD guidelines for how the PhD thesis should be prepared are concise and not overly restrictive.
+This template should be suitable for use by any School in UCD.

 >
 >- Layout: Layout: Margins at the binding edge shall be not less than 30mm and other margins not less than 20mm.
 One-and-a-half spacing shall be used, except for indented quotations and footnotes, where single spacing may be used.